emmartins/quickstart/helloworld-ws/README.md

 What is it?
 -----------

-This example demonstrates the use of *JAX-WS* in *JBoss Enterprise Application Platform 6* or *JBoss WildFly* as a simple Hello World application.
+This example demonstrates the use of *JAX-WS* in *JBoss WildFly* as a simple Hello World application.

 System requirements
 -------------------